jshirk/jshirk-hugo/content/blog/2025-06-02-how-to-use-daily-affirmations-as-verbal-jigs.md

 When you blow up, shut down, or spiral—pause.
 Pay attention.
 Identify what you did and why that response wasn't what you were hoping for.
 ### **2.** **Create your “verbal jig.”**

 What would the _ideal_ response look like?
 Write it out.
 Be specific.
-Here’s one I wrote recently:

-- ADD FROM JOURNAL
+Here are a few I've reminded myself of recently:

+- I can stay calm and patient when my kids are disobeying or out of control.
+I can react as Jesus would because I have his Spirit.
+- I can be fully present with my family because the best and most important stuff is happening right here.
+- The chaos around me does not define or control me.
+Jesus is with me in the boat, even when there are storms.

 ### **3.** **Practice remembering it before it happens.**